Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Background

 \subsection{Wastewater-based epidemiology}

-WBE, building upon the infrastructure of WWS, establishes an comprehensive framework to infer health outcomes from wastewater measurements.
-While WWS focuses primarily on detection and monitoring the presence of targeted biomarkers in wastewater, WBE represents a broader analytical approach that uses wastewater measurements to draw inferences about population health, behaviors, and exposures~\cite{sims2020future, polo2020making}.
-Essentially, WBE treats wastewater as a pooled biological sample that captures the collective biochemical "fingerprint" of a community.
+WBE, building upon the infrastructure of WWS, establishes a comprehensive framework to infer health outcomes from wastewater measurements.
+While WWS focuses primarily on detecting and monitoring the presence of targeted biomarkers in wastewater, WBE represents a broader analytical approach that uses wastewater measurements to draw inferences about population health, behaviors, and exposures~\cite{sims2020future, polo2020making}.
+Essentially, WBE treats wastewater as a pooled biological sample that captures the collective biochemical ``fingerprint'' of a community.

-During the COVID-19 pandemic, WBE gained its popularity as research institutes/organizations and government agencies worldwide implemented WWS for SARS-CoV-2, demonstrating its value for tracking pandemic trends, identifying emerging hotspots, and providing early warnings of surges in infections—including at localized scales such as university campuses and residential facilities~\cite{scott2021targeted, wang2022early, wang2023case, hopkins2023citywide}.
+During the COVID-19 pandemic, WBE gained prominence as research institutions and organizations and government agencies worldwide implemented WWS for SARS-CoV-2, demonstrating its value for tracking pandemic trends, identifying emerging hotspots, and providing early warnings of surges in infection at localized scales such as university campuses and residential facilities~\cite{scott2021targeted, wang2022early, wang2023case, hopkins2023citywide}.
 The scope of WBE encompasses diverse applications beyond infectious disease monitoring.
 Researchers have used this approach to track pharmaceutical consumption, estimate illicit drug use, assess nutritional status through metabolic markers, and monitor environmental chemical exposures at the population level~\cite{ort2010sampling, been2014population}.